-This week we explore the story of Hephaestus and one of his more seemingly regal creations – a throne for Hera – with our raku pottery vase ‘Forged Seating‘.
+Today we explore the story of Hephaestus and one of his more seemingly regal creations – a throne for Hera – with our raku pottery vase ‘Forged Seating‘.
 It will of course be another complex tale of mischief and mayhem.

 A Complex Relationship

 If you think Oedipus had a ‘complex’ relationship with his mother, imagine being cast out of your family home, away from all those you love for the simple fact that due to a physical disability and birth defect you were considered too ugly to live amongst your god like family.

 If your name was Hephaestus, you’d know this story all to well.
 But while in the realm of the mortals he did not let his personal history get him down.
 He worked hard in his forge and his creations became revered by mortals and gods alike.
 His work became coveted by all.